 You can enjoy these top fermented foods as zesty condiments, tangy beverages, rich flavorings and some of the most savory of foods all by themselves.

-Kombucha is recognized as a helpful detoxification aid, containing an ingredient called glucuronic acid, a compound that binds with toxins in the body and safely removes them.
-It is also known for its immune boosting effects due to certain antioxidants like epigallocatechin gallate and Vit.
-C, in addition to the organic acids including lactic, gluconic, glucuronic and acetic acids.
+Kombucha is recognized as a helpful detoxification aid because of its glucuronic acid content.
+This is a compound that can effectively bind with toxins in the body and safely remove them through a process referred to as glucuronidation.
+Kombucha is also known for its immune boosting effects due to certain antimicrobial properties, antioxidants like epigallocatechin gallate and vitamin C, in addition to its various organic acids including lactic acid, gluconic, glucuronic and acetic acids.

-It is very easy to make a homemade kombucha and these versions are often higher in quality and nutritional components compared to uniform store bought products.
+It is very easy to make a homemade kombucha with very few ingredients and a "scoby" culture.
+These versions are often higher in quality and nutritional components compared to uniform store bought products.